-Bullhorn is pleased to share the opinions, insights, and concerns of more than 2,000 recruitment industry professionals here on the Global Recruitment Insights and Data (GRID) site.
+Bullhorn is pleased to share the opinions, insights, and concerns of more than 2,000 global recruitment industry professionals here on the Global Recruitment Insights and Data (GRID) site.

 Recruitment Industry Outlook

-How do you expect revenue to change in 2020?
+How do you expect revenue to change in 2021?

-How do you expect the following to change in 2020?
+How do you expect the following to change in 2021?

-What are your top priorities for 2020?
+What are your top priorities for 2021?
 (Top 10)

-What are your top overall challenges for 2020?
+What are your top challenges for 2021?

 A lot goes into a single placement of a candidate: gathering client requirements, sourcing, screening, onboarding, back office administration, and more.
 But which processes could use an overhaul?